-- Blood tests are sometimes asked for, looking for any physical complications from the disordered eating.
+- Blood tests are sometimes asked for, looking for any physical complications from disordered eating.

-The treatment for eating disorders is mainly talking therapies.
+Certainly, the treatment for eating disorders is mainly talking therapies.
 They work by helping you to deal positively with thoughts and feelings that drive binge eating.
 In therapy, you will learn to challenge the over-evaluation of body image and unrealistic weight goals.
-Behavioral aspects of therapy will provide practical strategies to prevent binge episode, in turn return to a more in control eating pattern.
+Behavioural aspects of therapy will provide practical strategies to prevent binge episode, in turn, return to a more in control eating pattern.

 Reaching out for help when experiencing Binge Eating Disorder can anxiety-provoking.
 There can be shame and self-blame which you can feel.
-Our team are well aware of this.
+However, our team are well aware of this.
 Send us an email, web chat inquiry or call us to learn how our psychologists and psychiatrist can help.